 Nearby walks from the Pod Pairc lead you across the hills and into valleys with waterfalls, river crossings of stone, and a 16th century castle.
 Hop in the car for walks farther afield that will lead you to places few tourists will ever see.

 1 Great Place to Eat: Farmgate Café at The English Market in Cork City

 Sitting above Ireland’s oldest and most historic food market, the Farmgate Café has first choice of the freshest food in County Cork.

-Entrees change daily; after the chef has chosen the best meats, fish, and herbs in the market below, he creates an experience that is so uniquely Cork, embracing the traditional and while weaving in flavors of international spice.
+Each day, the chef chooses the best meats, fish, and herbs in the market below.
+He then creates an experience that is uniquely Cork.
+Entrees change daily, embracing the traditional and while weaving in flavors of international spice.

-The café is incredibly busy before 10am and during the lunch rush, which can last from 11am to 1pm.
+The café is incredibly busy before 10am and during the lunch rush, typically from 11 am to 1 pm.
 You can make a reservation for the dining room by phone, or arrive and add a reservation.
 If there is a wait, while away your time at The English Market below.
 If you speak with the vendors you may just find out what’s being served upstairs.